Lenders-Cooperative/django-redis-task-lock/README.md

 # Django Redis Task Lock
-This is a redis task lock decorator for django celery tasks.
-There are several options that can be passed to the decorator in any order as kwargs to modify the properties of the lock.
+This is a redis task lock for django celery tasks.
+There are several options that can be passed to the function in any order as kwargs to modify the properties of the lock.

+The lock function automatically determines whether it should be used as a decorator or a context manager based on its usage.
+If it is called without any arguments, it behaves as a decorator.
+If it is called with a single argument that is a callable, it behaves as a context manager for that function.

 | Option name | Type                                | Default value   | Description                                |
 |--------|-------------------------------------|-----------------|--------------------------------------------|